 Melodia has announced the winner of our fourth Women Composer Commission Competition.
 In a recent review of the competition submissions, a panel of three musicians were struck by the range and high quality of the 52 applications from women composers scattered across the globe.
-Anglo-Armenian composer Cevanne Horrocks-Hopayian rose to the top of the pool, offering a unique compositional voice and and a rapidly increasing list of residencies, commissions, and awards.
+Anglo-Armenian composer Cevanne Horrocks-Hopayian rose to the top of the pool, offering a unique compositional voice and a rapidly increasing list of residencies, commissions, and awards.
 Cevanne was awarded a commissioned by Melodia to create an 8 – 12 minute piece, which we will premiere in November 2018.
 The commission fee of $2,000 is supported by a grant from the Sorel Organization.

-Most recently, Cevanne received a prestigious British Composer Award in the contemporary jazz category for her work Muted Lines, which was premiered in January 2017 at the the Emulsion Festival of new music and improvisation, MAC (Midlands Arts Center), Birmingham, U.K.
+Most recently, Cevanne received a prestigious British Composer Award in the contemporary jazz category for her work Muted Lines, which was premiered in January 2017 at the Emulsion Festival of new music and improvisation, MAC (Midlands Arts Center), Birmingham, U.K.

 Cevanne’s most recent projects include two composer-in-residence projects in London.
 Of particular interest to the panel was Cevanne’s residency at the Handel & Hendrix Museum in London, a historic site comprising two adjacent homes in London that were previously occupied by Frederick Handel and Jimmy Hendrix – two musicians’ homes separated by a wall and 200 years!